Janusz Kozinski

-Janusz Kozinski, is a higher education leader, researcher and entrepreneur, and expert in sustainable energy systems and immune building concepts applied to public safety and security.
+Janusz Kozinski is a Canadian academic and engineer in sustainable energy systems and building concepts for public safety and security.

-He was the Founding President and Vice-Chancellor of the New Model Institute for Technology and Engineering in Hereford, UK, and the former Founding Dean of York University's Lassonde School of Engineering.
+He served as the Founding President and Vice-Chancellor of the New Model Institute for Technology and Engineering in Hereford, UK, and served as Founding Dean of Lassonde School of Engineering.

 Education

-Following his graduation from the AGH University of Science and Technology in Kraków, Poland, in 1986 with a Ph.D. in Heat Engineering & Environmental Protection, Kozinski attended the Massachusetts Institute of Technology (MIT) and spent the majority of his academic career at McGill University, where he was a Sir William Dawson Scholar and Associate Vice-Principal of Research and International Relations.
+Kozinski graduated in 1986 from the AGH University of Science and Technology in Kraków, Poland, with a PhD in Heat Engineering & Environmental Protection.
+He then attended the Massachusetts Institute of Technology (MIT) and spent the majority of his academic career at McGill University, where he was a Sir William Dawson Scholar and Associate Vice-Principal of Research and International Relations.

 Academia

-Kozinski served briefly as Founding President and Vice-Chancellor of the New Model Institute for Technology and Engineering (NMITE) in Hereford, for the period 2017-2018.
-Kozinski conceived an original academic program and imagined a master plan for total fundraising and investment of £500 million.
-NMITE was positioned as an ‘incubator of new ideas’, with a focus on graduating employment-ready, industry relevant, culturally intelligent, creative, ethically aware and financially literate young people.
+Kozinski served as Founding President and Vice-Chancellor of the New Model Institute for Technology and Engineering (NMITE) in Hereford from 2017 to 2018.
+NMITE aimed to be an ‘incubator of new ideas’, focused on graduating employment-ready, industry relevant, culturally intelligent, creative, ethically aware and financially literate young people.
 NMITE welcomed its first students in September 2021.

 Prior to his position at Hereford, Kozinski served as Founding Dean of the Lassonde School of Engineering at York University.
-The $250 million initiative is home to the Renaissance Engineering™ program.
+The $250 million initiative houses the Renaissance Engineering program.
 Renaissance engineering is a curricular philosophy that includes interdisciplinary learning, industry collaboration and designing for positive social impact.
 Kozinski was also formerly Dean of the College of Engineering at University of Saskatchewan and Dean of the Faculty of Science and Engineering at York University.

 Kozinski held the International Chair in Bioenergy at the Institute for Advanced Studies and the Centre National de la Recherche Scientifique and has completed the Advanced Management & Leadership Program at Oxford University and the Executive Education Program, Crisis Leadership in Higher Education, at Harvard University.
 Kozinski is a member of the Board of Canadian Mining Innovation Council.

 Janusz Kozinski formerly wrote a column for the Huffington Post Canada before its closure.